ziyi-zhang-mark/react/React.md

 npx create-react-app react-complete-guide
 ```

-index.js first executed
+- index.js first executed

-Components are just javascript functions
+- Components are just javascript functions

-props in components

-Declarative - you define the desired outcome, let the library to figure out individual steps.
+- Declarative - you define the desired outcome, let the library to figure out individual steps.

 ### React State and Handling Events

+- State change will trigger a re-render of the component.
-Update state with previous state using a function in setter.
+- Update state with previous state using a function in setter.

 ```js
 // DO NOT